Apollo 7: Mission insignia

 The insignia for the flight shows a command and service module with its SPS engine firing, the trail from that fire encircling a globe and extending past the edges of the patch symbolizing the Earth-orbital nature of the mission.
 The Roman numeral VII appears in the South Pacific Ocean and the crew's names appear on a wide black arc at the bottom.
 The patch was designed by Allen Stevens of Rockwell International.

 Spacecraft location

-In January 1969, the Apollo 7 command module was displayed on a NASA float in the inauguration parade of President Richard M. Nixon, as were the Apollo7 astronauts.
+In January 1969, the Apollo 7 command module was displayed on the NASA float in the inauguration parade of President Richard M. Nixon.
+The Apollo 7 astronauts rode in an open car.
 After being transferred to the Smithsonian Institution in 1970, the spacecraft was loaned to the National Museum of Science and Technology, in Ottawa, Ontario.
 It was returned to the United States in 2004.
 Currently, the Apollo 7 CM is on loan to the Frontiers of Flight Museum at Love Field in Dallas, Texas.